 As of now, two-thirds of the board’s committee needs to compromise independent directors.
 The decisions made by audit committees range from the finalization of accounts to related party transactions; SEBI has proposed the following:

 2/3rds of the total strength of an audit committee needs to be composed of independent directors, while the remaining must be non-executive directors who are not related to the promoter.

 Independent Directors: Appointment Rules

 SEBI board toughen norms for independent directors.
 It is said that independent directors can be appointed through a special type of resolution passed by the shareholders.

-SEBI now has sought the views of the ministry of corporate affairs on this issue, as any change would first have to be applied in the company law before SEBI could follow suit.
+SEBI has now sought the views of the Ministry of corporate affairs on this issue, as any change would first have to be applied to company law before SEBI could follow suit.

 The president and Chief Operating Officer of numerous advisory firms said the discussion paper provides the increasing expectations of investors from independent directors.